You are here

 Reyes’ other major project involved defining the product functionality and specifications for the online reporting system based on an assessment of customer needs and expectations.
 “I met with corporate philanthropy professionals from leading companies whose use of CGS differed greatly, which underscored the vast range of programs and objectives in corporate philanthropy,” she says.
 In addition, Reyes collaborated with a technology vendor to establish technical specifications and a product development schedule for deliverables and testing.

 “My experience over the summer highlighted the ongoing challenges with, and importance of, trying to measure social impact,” notes Reyes.
-While at Columbia Business School, Reyes worked with Professor Clark on the Research Initiative on Social Entrepreneurship (RISE).
+While at Columbia Business School, Reyes worked with Adjunct Professor Clark on the Research Initiative on Social Entrepreneurship (RISE).
 RISE aims to study and disseminate knowledge about markets, metrics and management of for-profit and nonprofit social enterprise and social venturing.